 Lastly, don’t send us anything until you’re sure it’s as close to perfect as possible.

 Unless you’re writing a fiction or a humor piece for us, you’re practicing journalism.
 A journalist is supposed to tell the truth, as best he can, and he has his credibility, or he has nothing.
 Draw clear distinctions between facts and opinions.
 Represent something as a fact only when you’re certain; deal in probabilities and possibilities otherwise.
 If you report an incident you didn’t witness firsthand, outline how you pieced together what happened.
 Include references (preferably in the form of hyperlinks) where appropriate.
 If you realize you’ve made a mistake somewhere and a correction or elaboration is in order, get in touch with an editor immediately.
 Any significant corrections or elaborations will be acknowledged in an editor’s note.
 It’s also often wise to record interviews and exchanges on sensitive topics.

-On this front, it’s hard to do better than the Washington Post’s Policies and Standards guide, part of which we’ve shamelessly borrowed and reproduced in italics below (with minor stylistic changes).
+On this front, it’s hard to do better than the Washington Post’s Policies and Standards guide, part of which we’ve cribbed and reproduced in italics below (with minor stylistic changes).